Astronomers of Humboldt

 Next events:

-- Saturday May 4.
+- Saturday December 28.
 Observing at Kneeland.
-Weather permitting, we will hold our regular monthly observing session at Kneeland Airport.
-Before you go, check the weather forecast, the Kneeland Clear Sky Chart, the GOES West satellite imagery (single frame or timelapse), and the Kneeland Airport Sky Cam.
+Weather permitting, we will meet at Kneeland Airport.
+Before you go, check the weather forecast, the Kneeland Clear Sky Chart, the GOES West satellite imagery (single frame or timelapse), the air quality index, and the Kneeland Airport Sky Cam.
 And check back here for any last-minute changes.
-Dress warmly and arrive in time to set up before dark.
-Sunset will be at 8:16 pm.
+Dress appropriately and arrive in time to set up before dark.
+Sunset will be at 4:56 pm.

 Dues-paying members can get a downloadable and printable calendar of current astronomical events, historical events, and AOH activities here.

-Here are links to some west coast star parties: Golden State Star Party [at http://www.goldenstatestarparty.org/], Nightfall Star Party [at http://nightfallstarparty.com/], Oregon Star Party [at http://www.oregonstarparty.org/], Starry Night Skies Over Yosemite [at http://www.travelyosemite.com/things-to-do/evening-programs/].
+Here are links to some west coast star parties: California Dark Sky Festival [at https://www.easternsierraobservatory.com/california-dark-sky-festival], Golden State Star Party [at http://www.goldenstatestarparty.org/], Joshua Tree Night Sky Festival [at https://www.skysthelimit29.org/night-sky-festival.html], Nightfall Star Party [at http://nightfallstarparty.com/], Oregon Star Party [at http://www.oregonstarparty.org/], Yosemite Glacier Point Starry Night Skies [at https://www.travelyosemite.com/things-to-do/naturalist-walks-programs/#collapse-26967.